Mervis is our main officially supported fully-fledged software platform for control of UniPi control units.

 - In the next phase, you will begin to adjust your program according to your needs.
 With Mervis HMI editor you can draw a simple web interface for easy control of your system through a web page.

 This is a common procedure for how to set up and use Mervis in combination with the control unit.
-For a better idea, what can you connect to your system, read more about Smart Home.
+For a better idea how to use Mervis, visit the Smart Home article.

 IEC 61131-3 and programming methods